pico2/Arianrhod/Source/sources/cpython/Doc/library/exceptions.rst

       :exc:`mmap.error` have been merged into :exc:`OSError`.

    .. versionchanged:: 3.4
       The :attr:`filename` attribute is now the original file name passed to the function, instead of the name encoded to or decoded from the filesystem encoding.
+Also, the :attr:`filename2` attribute was added.

 .. exception:: OverflowError

    Raised when the result of an arithmetic operation is too large to be represented.
 This cannot occur for integers (which would rather raise :exc:`MemoryError` than give up).
-Because of the lack of standardization of floating point exception handling in C, most floating point operations also aren't checked.
+However, for historical reasons, OverflowError is sometimes raised for integers that are outside a required range.
+Because of the lack of standardization of floating point exception handling in C, most floating point operations are not checked.

 .. exception:: ReferenceError